isomerpages/moe-victoriajc/pages/DSA 2025 Application Page.md

 of the JC curriculum.</p>
 </li>
 <li>
-<p>Priority will be given to players from the wind, bowed strings and percussion
+<p>Priority will be given to players from the wind, plucked strings and bowed
-sections, as these are our areas of need.
+strings sections, as these are our areas of need.
 We are not offering DSA places for Guzheng.</p>
 </li>
 </ol>
 <p><strong>Contact Person, email and number : </strong>Ms Cindy Chan |